Unconditionally secure quantum coin flipping: Relationship with the no-go proofs

 Ref. \cite{qi817}: This is known as the very first proof which lowered the bound to $\varepsilon \geq 1/\sqrt{2}-1/2$.
 While this reference was widely cited, what can be found online is merely a scan of the slides.
 Thus the details of the proof is inaccessible.
 Fortunately, its result was reproduced in Ref. \cite{qbc37}.
-Therefore, we will analyze it based on \cite{qbc37} below.
+Therefore, we will analyze it based on Ref. \cite{qbc37} below.

 Ref. \cite{qbc37}: According to its Definition 8, any QCF protocol is treated as a series of Alice's and Bob's unitary transformations $U_{A,j}$'s and $U_{B,j}$'s ($1\leq j\leq N$) on the Hilbert space, and their final measurements $\Pi _{A,c}$ and $\Pi _{B,c}$ for finding the coin-flip outcome $c=0,1$ while the protocol does not abort.
 Its Lemmas 10 and 11 suggested that the optimal strategy of Bob trying to force outcome $1$ is the solution to the primal semidefinite program (SDP) in its Eqs.
 (29)-(31), whose dual SDP is given by its Eqs.
 (32)-(34).
 Note that its Eqs.
 (29), (31), (33) and (34) all depend on Alice's $U_{A,j}$'s and $\Pi _{A,1}$.
 In our protocol, Alice's choices of the $q$ value in step (2) play the role of $U_{A,j}$'s, which is unknown to Bob before he needs to announces $q^{\prime \prime }$ in step (3) and $f$ in step (7).
 Since the coin-flip result $c$ is determined by $f$ and the comparison between $q$ and $q^{\prime \prime }$, once Bob announced $q^{\prime \prime }$ and $f$, $c$ is fixed so that he can no longer alter it.
 Therefore, though the optimal SDP that leads to the cheating probability $p_{\ast 1}\geq 1/\sqrt{2}$ (i.e., the Kitaev's bound $ \varepsilon \geq 1/\sqrt{2}-1/2$) exists, Bob does not have enough information on $U_{A,j}$'s to compute it before the coin-flip result is generated.
 The same analysis also applies to dishonest Alice.
+In short, the problem of this no-go proof is that it studies QCF with a static point of view: Alice and Bob always know all data of the other party.
+It fails to notice that in some protocols (including ours), by arranging the steps wisely, it is definitely possible to control what information is known to each party at different stages of the protocol, so that proving the existence of the SDP does not imply that the protocol is proven insecure.
+The cheater may not know the SDP by the time he needs to apply it, and when he finally gets to know it, cheating will be all too late.
 This result is very similar to the case of Ref. \cite{qbc132} below, where the optimal cheating strategy exists but the cheater cannot reach it.